MicrosoftDocs/entra-docs/docs/fundamentals/create-new-tenant.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-After you sign in to the [Azure portal](https://portal.azure.com), you can create a new tenant for your organization.
+After you sign in to the [Identity portal](https://entra.microsoft.com), you can create a new tenant for your organization.
 Your new tenant represents your organization and helps you to manage a specific instance of Microsoft Cloud services for your internal and external users.

 >[!NOTE]
 >